Substance Misuse Resources

 - Spending a great deal of time getting, using, or recovering from alcohol or another drug

 Hokie Wellness offers Narcan (Naloxone) trainings to students, faculty, and staff.
 This medication is designed to reverse an opioid overdose.

 Hokie Wellness offers one-on-one consultations for any student who wishes to discuss their substance use and how it may be impacting their life.
 These sessions are free of charge.
-Contact our office by visiting us in 195 McComas Hall, giving us a call at (540) 231-2233, or emailing us at email@example.com.
+To schedule an appointment, email us at email@example.com.

 Cook Counseling offers many resources to students who seek help for their mental health and other concerns.
 They offer a variety of services such as group counseling, individual counseling, and psychiatric services.
 If you aren't sure that counseling is the right thing for you right now, consider an initial appointment to learn more about the variety of services they offer.

 The Recovery Community at Virginia Tech is a place where students in recovery or thinking about recovery from substance abuse can find community, friendship, and understanding.

 Self Reporting and Bystander Intervention (SRBI) Policy at Virginia Tech